-1092.18 Agency and public Review for the PTHP1092.18 Agency and public Review for the PTHP
+1092.18 Agency and public Review for the PTHP

-Upon filing a PTHP in accordance with 14 CCR 1092.16 the Director shall place it, or a true copy thereof, in a file available for public inspection, and shall transmit a copy to DFG, to the appropriate California Regional Water Quality Control Board, the Department of Parks and Recreation, the county planning agency and, if the areas are within their jurisdiction, to the California Tahoe Regional Planning Agency and the appropriate Regional Coastal Zone Conservation Commission.
-The Director shall also transmit a copy of any specific PTHP to any person who has made a written request.
-The Department shall bill such persons for the cost of providing such copies and such monies shall be paid to the Department.
+(a) Upon filing a PTHP in accordance with 14 CCR 1092.16 the Director shall place it, or a true copy thereof, in a file available for public inspection, and shall transmit a copy to the Department of Fish and Game, the appropriate California Regional Water Quality Control Board, the Department of Conservation, Division of Mines and Geology, the Department of Parks and Recreation, the county planning agency and, if the areas are within their jurisdiction, to the California Tahoe Regional Planning Agency and the California Coastal Commission.

+- (b) The Director shall also transmit a copy of any specific PTHP to any person who has made a written request. - (c) The Department shall bill such persons for the cost of providing such copies and such monies shall be paid to the Department.

 The Director shall invite written comments, and will consider these comments.
 All comments should address any areas where there is a question of consistency with the PTEIR, the Act, the applicable rules of the Board and any other applicable legal requirements.
 All comments shall be in writing and shall be addressed to the Director at the regional office where the PTHP was filed.

-1092.19 Time Periods for Review1092.19 Time Periods for Review
+1092.19 Time Periods for Review